ankilab/EdgeVolution/conf/hyperparameters/README.md

 This document provides instructions on how to structure and configure the YAML file for each dataset.
 The configuration file contains general parameters, dataset-specific settings, neural network training hyperparameters, evolutionary search parameters, and fitness evaluation criteria.

+## TL;DR
+✅ The YAML configuration defines dataset parameters and hyperparameters.

+✅ The tables provide an overview of each parameter and its purpose.

+✅ Example YAML snippets illustrate proper formatting.

+✅ Decay lists dynamically adjust hyperparameters across generations to optimize the search process.

 ## General Parameters
 These parameters define general settings that apply to the optimization and hardware constraints.